You are hereHow do I germinate marijuana seeds?

 Your Cannabis Seedling's First Few Weeks

-You will want to keep the florescent lights about 4 inches away from your plants until they've developed their first two sets of leaves, then you can move the lights as close as an inch away as long as the lights aren't too hot.
+Once your seedlings have developed their first two sets of leaves, then you can move these lights as close as 2 inches away as long as the lights aren't too hot.

-If the light feels too hot to your hand, then it will feel too hot for your marijuana seedling.
+Remember: If grow lights feels too hot to your hand after 10 seconds, they're too hot for your marijuana seedlings

 If new seedlings are showing signs of stress, try moving the lights further away and see if that helps.